jacobbogers/watch-your-episodes/README.md

-# watch-your-episodes
+# Watch My Episodes

-watch your episodes site rebuild with modern css/html/js
+This is a rebuild of the site _Watch My Episodes_

+It will be rebuild in 3 different versions using the following frameworks/methods

+At will serve to compare these 3 methods and frameworks with regards to toolchain, build, performance and easy of management

+- `vite` React (no framework) + Vite
+- `sveltekit`
+- `nextjs`

-Final product will look like this
+Final product will look like this for all 3 frameworks/methods.

 ![image][final-product]